Frequently Asked Questions

 Princeton University affiliates and graduate students may participate in University carpools or vanpools but are not eligible to receive the financial incentive payments for those programs.
 If you have any questions about your eligibility status, please contact email@example.com.

 No. We understand that not every day is the same, and occasionally you may need to drive.
-For days that you need to bring your own vehicle, single day parking passes are available.
-These passes are good for select lots (lots 20, 21, or your off-campus location with TPS approval).
+For days that you need to bring your own vehicle, virtual single day parking permits are available.
+These passes are good for select lots.

 If you have already arrived at work and cannot use your alternative commute to return home, you can utilize the Guaranteed Ride Home service in cases of personal/family medical emergencies and unscheduled overtime or borrow an Enterprise Carshare (pre-existing membership needed).